alyssah1/Dictionary/README.md

 # Created by Alyssa Hollowell, Jin Choo and Rex

 # About
-First the user has to login using a username and password.
-Once the user is logged in they can search a vocabulary word which will display the definition.
-The user can keep track of the words they have searched for.
+The user has the option to login using the username and password they set up already or the user can create a new username and password to login.
+Once the user is logged in they can search for a vocabulary word which will display the definition.

+# Run
+To run the app locally,